What is the Recommended Salt Intake?

 Sodium is a mineral that your body needs to function properly.
 But eating too much sodium may, in time, raise your blood pressure.
 And high blood pressure increases your risk of stroke, heart disease, heart failure, and kidney disease

 Most people consume too much salt.
-Salt intake of fewer than 5 grams per day for adults helps to reduce blood pressure and risk of cardiovascular disease, stroke, and coronary heart attack.
+Salt intake of less than 5 grams per day for adults helps to reduce blood pressure and risk of cardiovascular disease, stroke and coronary heart attack.

 An estimated 2.5 million deaths could be prevented each year if global salt consumption were reduced to the recommended level.

-Recommendations for salt reduction as suggested by the World Health Organisation (WHO) include:
+Recommendations for salt reduction as suggested by World Health Organisation (WHO)

 For adults: